-Saybrook University’s Ph.D. in Clinical Psychology aligns with program requirements for professional licensure in the states of Alaska, Arizona, California, Delaware, Hawaii, New York, Ohio, Texas, Vermont, Washington, West Virginia, and Wisconsin, where students may seek licensure after fulfilling all other state requirements.
+Saybrook University’s Ph.D. in Clinical Psychology degree program aligns with program requirements for professional licensure in the states of Alaska, Arizona, California, Delaware, Hawaii, New York, Ohio, Texas, Vermont, Washington, West Virginia, and Wisconsin, where students may seek licensure after fulfilling all other state requirements.

 More program information can be found in our academic catalog.